 Short-term inpatient rehabilitation, also known as subacute rehabilitation is goal-oriented treatment provided to those after a surgery, serious injury or illness.
 Subacute rehabilitation is time-limited with the express purpose of improving functioning and discharging home.

-Spectrum Health Long-Term Care is offered at our five rehab and nursing centers across West Michigan.
-Research has shown that the healthier the surroundings, the healthier the person.
-Our communities feature amenities designed to encourage social interaction and private time to help our residents stay mentally and physically active through a variety of services and daily activities.
+Time and again, research has shown that the healthier the surroundings, the healthier the person.
+That’s why our communities feature amenities designed to encourage social interaction and private time in a warm and caring environment.
+We work hard to help our residents stay mentally and physically active through a variety of services and daily activities.

 Our residents range in age and diversity.
 Typically, residents choose long-term care when they require more medical attention than their family members can provide.
 As part of West Michigan’s largest health care system, our long-term care programs provide access to award-winning health care.
 We have rehab and nursing centers where our long-term care programs are located.
 Each of these facilities is designed to help residents live a healthy and active life to the greatest level possible.
 All of our locations offer a wide range of benefits including:

 Spectrum Health Rehab and Nursing Centers—Long Term Care doesn't simply mean nursing home care.
 Our facilities are designed to help residents restore and maintain the highest possible level of emotional and physical well-being.